 Japan team just won ticket to World Cup 2026. |

 On the pitch, one of the most obvious signs of change is the emergence of players with foreign backgrounds.
-These players not only demonstrate their talent but also contribute to changing public perceptions of cultural diversity.
-This is a natural development as Japan becomes an increasingly global society, with the presence of many immigrant groups from Brazil, Peru, Southeast Asia and Africa.
+These players not only demonstrate talent but also contribute to changing public perceptions of cultural diversity.
+This is a natural development as Japan becomes an increasingly global society, with the arrival of many immigrant groups from Brazil, Peru, Southeast Asia and Africa.

-Japanese football has also had its fair share of big names, such as Rui Ramos and Wagner Lopes, Brazilians who played for the Japanese national team at the World Cup.
+Japanese football has also had its fair share of big names, such as Rui Ramos and Wagner Lopes, Brazilian players who played for the Japanese national team at the World Cup.
 Since then, naturalized players have become an integral part of Japanese football history, helping to bring the Japanese national team to the world stage.

 As one of the most diverse teams in the world, the Japanese national team has seen an increase in “haafu” players over the years.
 A prime example is the presence of mixed-race players in recent World Cup squads.